OutSystems/docs-product/src/managing-the-applications-lifecycle/monitor-and-troubleshoot/log-streaming/intro.md

 <div class="info" markdown="1">

-Log streaming support is only available for cloud deployments.
+Log streaming support is only available for OutSystems Cloud deployments.

 </div>